-AKS Edge Essentials is now Generally Available.
-Note that some of the features from public preview are not supported in GA yet.
+AKS Edge Essentials is now generally available.
+Note that some of the features from the public preview are not yet supported.

 Azure Kubernetes Service Edge Essentials is an on-premises Kubernetes implementation of Azure Kubernetes Service (AKS) that automates running containerized applications at scale.
 AKS Edge Essentials includes a Microsoft-supported Kubernetes platform that includes a lightweight Kubernetes distribution with a small footprint and simple installation experience, making it easy for you to deploy Kubernetes on PC-class or "light" edge hardware.
 AKS Edge Essentials makes it easier to get started with your containerized application, bringing cloud-native best practices to your edge application.

 The following sections describe some of the key features of AKS Edge Essentials.

 Unlike other Microsoft-supported platforms such as an Azure-hosted service (AKS) and on server-class hardware (AKS-HCI), AKS Edge Essentials is intended for static, pre-defined configurations and doesn't enable dynamic VM creation/deletion or cluster lifecycle management.
 Each machine in an AKS Edge Essentials cluster can only have one Linux and/or Windows VM.
 The Linux VM acts as the control node and worker node for Linux workloads in the Kubernetes cluster.
 Each machine with AKS Edge Essentials has a VM with restricted RAM, storage, and physical CPU cores according to a static allocation assigned at install time.
 This app-like configuration enables traditional Windows apps to run side-by-side; that is, interoperable alongside the AKS Edge Essentials VMs.